NMHS Award Tributes

 Credit: Susan S. Bank

 The National Maritime Historical Society has also partnered with Voyage Digital Media to sponsor documentaries highlighting our common maritime heritage, and the Society is pleased to report that it has received funding of $275,000 from Harold F. (Gerry) and Marguerite Lenfest and the H.F.
 Lenfest Fund at The Philadelphia Foundation for its documentary series Sails Over Ice and Seas: The Life and Times of the Schooner Ernestina-Morrissey.

-We thank Mr. and Mrs. Lenfest for this most generous gift which will allow us to complete production and initial editing of the series.
+We thank Mr. and Mrs. Lenfest for this most generous gift.

 The National Maritime Historical Society has partnered with Voyage Digital Media to produce an epic documentary series on the famed schooner Ernestina-Morrissey.
 Now a National Historic Landmark, she joined thousands of her sister ships as she was launched from the shores of Essex, Massachusetts in 1894.